-* if the shells are soft (or) brittle while transporting give them crushed oyster shell for calcium fixed in their feed, to get the egg shell to become harder.
-This prevents breakage of eggs while transporting.
+* if the shells are soft (or) brittle while transporting give them crushed oyster shells for calcium fixed in their feed, to get the eggshell to become harder.
+This prevents the breakage of eggs while transporting.

 * gather the eggs daily.

 Using hormones to boost egg production was a brief fad in the forties, but was abandoned because it didn’t work.

 Using hormones to produce soft meted roasters lasted into the fifties, but the improved growth rates of healthy, untreated broilers made the practice irrelevant the broilers got as big as anyone wanted without chemicals.

 Commercial hens usually begin laying eggs at 16-20 weeks of age, although production gradually declines soon after from approximately 25 weeks of age.

 This means that in many countries by 72 weeks of age.